SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 the PDF of the ratio of 2 independent Beta-distributed random variables is a variety of hypergeometric function ${}\_{2}F\_{1}()$.

-Somewhat beyond Pham-Gia's paper, we've also proven the continuity of the distribution at
+Somewhat beyond Pham-Gia's paper, we've also proven the continuity of the PDF at
 $R = 1$, i.e., that the expression for $0 \le R \le 1$ and the one for $R \gt 1$ match up at $R = 1$.